jundalisay/spblist/content/en/material/principles/intro/chapter-09b.md

 ---

+Superphysics was created because of the defiencies in the materialist or limited sciences such as Economics, Sociology, Medicine, etc.

+Material Superphysics was created specifically to fix the deficiencies in the physical sciences such as Physics and Chemistry.

+The biggest error in Physics is the Theory of Relativity by Einstein.
+This is similar to the Marginal Revolution error of Modern Economics that has caused so many problems in society.

+Relativity has held back Physics since the 1900s by misdirecting research efforts towards uselessness.

 ### The History of the Aether Idea

 Relativity has its roots with the Luminiferous Aether idea of Augustin Fresnel who presented his wave theory in 1816.